ahirsarthak/fetch-project/README.md

 ```bash
 docker-compose up
 ```
-and to shut it down CTRL + C or
+and Once you're done with everything to shut it down CTRL + C or
 ```
 docker-compose down
 ```